open-campaign-logger/compendium-generator/CONTRIBUTING.md

 # Adding a New Module

-## Work Management
+## Work Setup

-### Create Work Item
+### Create Project Item
-Create a new project item to the [Campaign Compendium planning board](https://github.com/orgs/open-campaign-logger/projects/5) with this high level task list.
+Create a new project item in the [Campaign Compendium planning board](https://github.com/orgs/open-campaign-logger/projects/5) with this high level task list.

 ```
 # Task List
  * [ ] Add New Project